spy16/cortex/README.md

 	ID        string    // A unique 1-12 character string identifier for the chunk Type      string    // One of reminder, text, image, snippet, etc.
 	Data      string    // content of the chunk formatted as per type.
-	Score     int64     // A priority score to order neighboring chunks.
+	Rank      string    // A string for ranking chunks (lexical sort) Score     int64     // A priority score to order neighboring chunks.
 	Parent    string    // identifier for the parent chunk.
 	Author    string    // ID of the user who created it.